paritytech/parity-bridges-common/docs/testing-scenarios.md

 1. Relayer prepares transaction which delivers `B1` and with all of the missing ancestors to the target chain (one header per transaction).

-1. After the transaction is succesfully dispatched the Polkadot on-chain light client of the Kusama chain learns about block `B1` - it is stored in the on-chain storage.
+1. After the transaction is successfully dispatched the Polkadot on-chain light client of the Kusama chain learns about block `B1` - it is stored in the on-chain storage.

 ### Syncing finality loop